 Including a Full Bathroom

 Adding a full bathroom to your basement expands its possibilities.
-You can design a full, separate living area or create a new guest bathroom.
+You can design a full bathroom, separate living area or create a new guest bathroom.

 A downstairs bathroom is convenient for parties and for days when you’re enjoying your backyard.
 Another good reason to add one is to increase your property value.